 - Uneven Heating - Gas elements burn in a ring-shaped pattern.

-- Difficulty of Installation - A gas line or attached tank is needed for hookup.
+- Difficult to Install - A gas line or an attached tank is needed for hookup.

 - Difficult to Clean - Food residue which falls between the grates, if not removable, is difficult to clean.